MARKET SNAPSHOT: Dow Hits Record, Boosted By Earnings-driven Gains From Caterpillar, 3M

 Which stocks look like key movers?

-Heavy-machinery manufacturer Caterpillar Inc.(CAT) jumped 4.9% in its biggest one-day percentage gain since July after its earnings beat forecasts (http://www.marketwatch.com/story/caterpillar-shares-jump-7-after-company-beats-wall-street-q3-earnings-expectations-2017-10-24).
-Fellow Dow component (http://www.marketwatch.com/story/3ms-stock-jumps-after-profit-and-revenue-rise-above-expectations-2017-10-24)3M Co.(MMM) gained more than 7% after its own results, putting it on track for its biggest one-day pop since July 2009.
+Heavy-machinery manufacturer Caterpillar Inc.(CAT) jumped 5% in its biggest one-day percentage gain since July after its earnings beat forecasts (http://www.marketwatch.com/story/caterpillar-shares-jump-7-after-company-beats-wall-street-q3-earnings-expectations-2017-10-24).
+Fellow Dow component (http://www.marketwatch.com/story/3ms-stock-jumps-after-profit-and-revenue-rise-above-expectations-2017-10-24)3M Co.(MMM) gained about 7% after its own results, putting it on track for its biggest one-day pop since July 2009.
 Both stocks were among the biggest gainers on the Dow and the S&P.

 Read:EarningsWatch--Amazon, Alphabet and AMD form tech's A list (http://www.marketwatch.com/story/earningswatch-amazon-alphabet-and-amd-form-techs-a-list-2017-10-23)